nih-fmrif/afni_proc_BIDS_app/README.md

 		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.
-		  {participant,group}   Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel).

 		optional arguments:
 		  -h, --help            show this help message and exit